Lozaashenafi/flowly/README.md

   <img src="./public/page4.jpg" alt="transaction" width="24%" />
 </div>

-> _Note: Place your actual screenshots in a `screenshots/` folder in the repository root and update the filenames above._

 ## Features

 - 💻 Fully offline-first Progressive Web App (installable on desktop and mobile)